 What kind of legislation do they support/oppose

 Political competitors often have different views on legislation.
 Some may support specific pieces of legislation, while others may oppose them.
-It can be interesting to see what each politician believes in and how they go about defending their position.
+It can be interesting to see what each politician believes in and how they defend their position.

 What kind of legislation do political competitors support or oppose?
 It’s a question that many people ask during an election year.
 When candidates are campaigning, they often run on platforms of change.
-However, once in office, they may not always stick to their campaign promises.
+However, they may not always stick to their campaign promises once in office.
 It’s essential to stay informed and know where each candidate stands on the issues that matter to you.

 Their fundraising totals